nyxNyschd/ikt_pwa/README.md

 # The implementation

 The current main-branch holds the implementation using google firebase as backend server: this can be found in the functions/index.js file

-Serverside push notifications are added which are triggered when data was added
+Serverside push notifications are implemented:they are triggered when new data has been added

-This approach was chosen to speed things up: firebase offers full backend endpoints, storage and functions support.
+#### This approach was chosen to speed things up: firebase offers full backend endpoints, storage and functions support.

 The successful part of the client-side implementation consists of
-1. The serviceWorker: public/sw.js
+### 1. The serviceWorker: public/sw.js
 offering the following features:
 - making the app installable, and offline available (of course along withpublic/manifest.json)
 - static and dynamic caching